 Instead of simply looking at art on walls, at The Lume you’re actually immersed in the art.
 The digital gallery is enhanced with sound and aromas, creating a true sensory experience.

-A new exhibition, Monet & Friends, immerses visitors in French Impressionism.
-Sessions run daily, from 10am on weekdays and from 9am on weekends, with prices starting at $39 for adults.
-Tickets are available online from Ticketmaster.
-Book online here.
+Sessions run daily, from 10am on weekdays and from 9am on weekends, with prices starting at $44 for adults.
+Book tickets online.

-There are also hot tubs on site, plus Three Blue Ducks, the delicious restaurant run by several award-winning chefs.
+Don’t feel like surfing?
+You can also body-board, soak in the hot tubs or have a swim in the calm waters of the Lagoon.
+Plus, there’s Three Blue Ducks, the delicious restaurant run by several award-winning chefs.

 Sip a cool cocktail by the river – or even right on the river at one of Melbourne’s many riverside bars.

 Tucked under Fed Square, Riverland is an all-day beer garden with prime river frontage.
-Arbory Bar & Eatery stretches 100 metres along the riverfront – and its sister bar, Arbory Afloat, is a pop-up floating bar that’ll have you thinking you’re on the Amalfi Coast.
+Arbory Bar & Eatery stretches 100 metres along the riverfront – and its sister bar, Arbory Afloat, is a pop-up floating bar that’ll have you thinking you’re spending summer in Capri.

 Ponyfish is a classic spot – sitting smack bang in the middle of the river.
 It’s small but mighty, serving up great cocktails and snacks.